 On occasion, a comment from even regular contributors gets sent to the SPAM queue.
 We also clear this quite rapidly but there is no need to re-post your comment if it is does not automatically appear: please be patient.

 The aim of this blog is to promote intelligent discourse on the Irish economy.
 Please refrain from comments that digress too far from this goal.
+Also please refrain from ad hominem comments – these will be deleted.

 All comments are sent via email to the original contributor of the post and they have the option of deleting it at that point.